 Right-click the system tray located on the far right of the Taskbar and select ‘Toolbars.’
 This opens a side menu with ‘Address’ as the first option.
 Click on ‘Address’ to place it on your Taskbar.

 2. See what’s been eating your disk space.

 So often, we forget to uninstall the unused programs on our PC that one day when it piles on and eats away your computer space, you scrounge to figure out what is using up all your space.
 Another hidden feature of Windows 10 is the list of Storage, which you can find, hidden away under Settings, then System.

 When you click on a drive, you will see a breakdown of the space your apps, photos, and videos are taking up.

-You cannot uninstall from here, but you will certainly be able to monitor what you need to get rid of.
+You cannot uninstall it from here, but you will undoubtedly be able to monitor what you need to get rid of.